a creative place-making, community papermaking Prototype.

-The project asks: How might hand papermaking create positive change for Pawtucket, Rhode Island?
+This page archives the project, which asked: how might hand papermaking create positive change for Pawtucket, Rhode Island?

 2017 - Interesting Beginnings

 Eventually, I offered a ‘more official’ arts, craft, and plant science education project—Pawtucket Paper.
 We dug up and removed Japanese Knotweed (an invasive plant in the garden) and other garden weeds such as mugwort, garlic mustard, and bird vetch.
 Then we turned the plant fiber into paper.
+The papers were used for place cards at a SCLT 2017 fundraiser dinner, and donor gifts in 2018.

 This wouldn’t have been possible without: